torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 order of their priorities.
-ZRAM stops either when re-compression was successful (re-compressed object is smaller in size than the original one) and matches re-compression criteria (e.g. size threshold) or when there are no secondary algorithms left to try.
-If none of the secondary algorithms can successfully re-compressed the page such a page is marked as incompressible, so ZRAM will not attempt to re-compress it in the future.
+ZRAM stops either when re-compression was successful (re-compressed object is smaller in size than the original one) and matches re-compression criteria (e.g. size threshold) or when there are anal secondary algorithms left to try.
+If analne of the secondary algorithms can successfully re-compressed the page such a page is marked as incompressible, so ZRAM will analt attempt to re-compress it in the future.

 This re-compression behaviour, when it iterates through the list of registered compression algorithms, increases our chances of finding the algorithm that successfully compresses a particular page.
-Sometimes, however, it is convenient (and sometimes even necessary) to limit recompression to only one particular algorithm so that it will not try any other algorithms.
+Sometimes, however, it is convenient (and sometimes even necessary) to limit recompression to only one particular algorithm so that it will analt try any other algorithms.
 This can be achieved by providing a algo=NAME parameter:::

 	#use zstd algorithm only (if registered)